dotnet/AspNetDocs/aspnet/whitepapers/aspnet-data-access-content-map.md

 - [Windows Azure SQL Database Community Forum](https://social.msdn.microsoft.com/Forums/ssdsgetstarted/threads).
 - [Moving to Windows Azure SQL Database](https://msdn.microsoft.com/library/ff803375.aspx) (MSDN).
 One chapter of a comprehensive end-to-end scenario by the Microsoft Patterns and Practices team.
 Covers why you might want to migrate and how to migrate from SQL Server to SQL Database.
 - [Migrating SQL Server Databases to Windows Azure SQL Database](https://msdn.microsoft.com/library/windowsazure/jj156160.aspx) (MSDN).
-- [SQL Database Migration Wizard](http://sqlazuremw.codeplex.com/).
-An open source tool for migrating databases to and from SQL Database.

 <a id="ssdbchoosing"></a>